Converg3nce/matic-docs/docs/staking/counter-stake-stage-1/running-with-binaries.md

 > NOTE: You do not need rabbit-mq for stage-0 so you can choose to skip.

+**Why do you need RabbitMq?**

+RabbitMQ is a message-queueing software also known as a message broker or queue manager.
+Simply said; it is software where queues are defined, to which applications connect in order to transfer a message or messages.

 A helper service called `bridge` which is embedded into heimdall codebase requires `rabbit-mq` to queue transactions to multiple networks.
 Installing it should be pretty straightforward.
-Checkout the download instructions [here](https://www.rabbitmq.com/download.html).
+Checkout the download instructions here: https://www.rabbitmq.com/download.html.

 ```js